 Eventually when it became apparent that I’d outgrown my blogspot blog and needed to upgrade, I embodied the “The Professional Hobo” through and through.

 It has now been five years since I walked into my regional director’s office to announce my decision to sell everything for a life of travel, unknowns, and the stuff (my) dreams are made of.
-Over five years of full-time travel later, I’ve found a way to make full-time travel financially sustainable and I’m still going strong.
+Over 12 years of full-time travel later, I’ve found a way to make full-time travel financially sustainable and I’m still going strong.

 When Will I Stop?